tomol111/bacpy/README.md

 # BacPy

-Implementation of Bulls and Cows in Python3 - Creating just for lern git and programing :)
+Implementation of Bulls and Cows in Python3 - Creating just for learn git and programing :)

+# Rules

+Computer draw secret number and you have to try to guess it.
+Digits don`t repeat.

 ## Features:

-- 3 types of difficulty
+* 3 types of difficulty
+	- easy: 3-size number, 1-6 digits range
+	- normal: 4-size number, 1-9 digits range
+	- hard: 5-size number, 1-9,A-F digits range
-- handling special commends like *quit* and *restart*
+* handling special commends like `quit` and `restart`